Entertainment News Roundup: Billie Eilish, Harry Styles among Coachella lineup as festival returns; NBCUniversal partners with iSpot.tv for alternate ratings measurement and more | Entertainment

 Entertainment News Roundup: Billie Eilish, Harry Styles among Coachella lineup as festival returns; NBCUniversal partners with iSpot.tv for alternate ratings measurement and more

-While other awards shows have been postponed because of a surge in COVID-19 cases, Walt Disney Co's ABC said plans remain in place to hold the Oscars, the highest film honors, on March 27 in Los Angeles.
+Spector, inducted into the Rock & Roll Hall of Fame in 2007 as a member of the Spanish Harlem-based female trio, died surrounded by loved ones and in the arms of her husband, Jonathan Greenfield, after a brief battle with cancer, the family said in a statement.
 Key nominations for the 2022 Screen Actors Guild awards Nominations for the Screen Actors Guild (SAG) Awards were announced on Wednesday for the best performances in film and television in 2021.

 Following is a summary of current entertainment news briefs.